-That is indeed an unfortunate news.
+That is indeed a piece of unfortunate news.

-Farmers in Mexico and Central America are clearing out the oak trees in order to open up a grazing land for their cattle or for their coffee plantations.
+Farmers in Mexico and Central America are clearing out the oak trees in order to open up grazing land for their cattle or for their coffee plantations.

 And, they use chopped down oaks as construction material, and the rest is processed to manufacture the coal.